Simran-2024581/assignment1/README.md

 # assignment1
-this is my firs assignment
+this is my first assignment